 Dahlonega’s Dirty Little Secret

 “Hi!
-I’m Amy Lovelady Strickland of Dahlonega, GA and I love to play in the mud!!!
+I’m Amy Lovelady Strickland of Cleveland, GA and I love to play in the mud!!!
 Some people might even say that I make mud look good.
 All I know is that it took me 43 years to find clay, and have been working on our relationship ever since.
 When someone asks me how long it took to make a piece, that’s pretty much what I have to tell them.
 As this is my bio page, I guess I should start with the fact that I am self taught.
-My husband, Todd, and I owned an art gallery here in Dahlonega, and one of our potters said she would feel better about me selling her work if I knew a bit more about it.
+My husband, Todd, and I owned an art gallery in Dahlonega, GA and one of our potters said she would feel better about me selling her work if I knew a bit more about it.
 While I have always loved to write, I joke that I’ve never even owned a whole box of crayons.
 I have never tapped into the visually creative side of myself, ever, until this invitation to go to her studio.
 I went once, and was hooked.
 I learned to center on the wheel, the very first night.
 Within a week, I had bought an entire studio from another artist, who now painted and made jewelry, leaving her studio vacant and unused.

 So I set myself up, with my “new” kiln and equipment.
 I had a tiny little room with a large deck so most of my work was done outside.
 That was the first four years.
 We closed the gallery in 2010 due to the economic collapse of the world, and though I have to say that I grieved for an entire year, I also worked.
 I stayed quiet, with most of my communication going straight to the clay.
 It was soft, and agreeable, not like the rest of the world, and we got along.
 Well.